William Read Miller: Political career

 Miller's political career blossomed upon moving to Batesville, which was the fourth-largest city and one of the most politically prominent cities in Arkansas at the time.
 He was elected Independence County Clerk in 1848, and married Susan Elizabeth Bevens, the daughter of Third District Judge William Bevins, the following year.

 Governor Elias Conway of the prominent Conway Family appointed Miller to become State Auditor when C.C.
-Danley resigned the post in 1854, causing Miller to resign as Independence County Clerk and accept the statewide office.
+Danley resigned the post in 1854.
+Miller resigned as Independence County Clerk and accepted the statewide office.
 Conway himself had served as State Auditor from 1835 to 1849, and the post raised Miller's political profile significantly.
 Miller was reelected to that position in 1858, 1860, 1862, and again in 1874 after the Reconstruction period ended.

 He studied law and was admitted to the bar in 1868.
 He was elected Governor of Arkansas in 1876, and was reelected in 1878.
 He was the first native born Arkansas governor.
 The Miller administration focused on public education and the state's financial problems.
 He signed legislation that funded the State Blind Asylum and the Arkansas Industrial University.
 After leaving office he served as the Deputy Treasurer of Arkansas in 1881 and 1882.
 In 1886, Miller was again elected to the position of State Auditor.